Aaron Walter Hill

 Born in Visalia, CA, he attended high school in Visalia and then went to Louisiana State University.
 In 2002 with LSU, he hit .329 and slugged .550, while the next year he hit .358 and slugged .592.
 In the 2002 World University Championship, Hill batted .400/.531/.920 with 4 doubles, 3 homers and 9 RBI in 7 games, but failed to make the All-Tournament team.
 He was a first round pick in the 2003 amateur draft by the Toronto Blue Jays.
 Hill was signed by scout Jaymie Bane and made his pro debut that summer.

-He impressed at his first minor league stop, hitting .361 and slugging .492 in 33 games at Auburn of the New York-Penn League.
+He impressed at his first minor league stop, hitting .361 and slugging .492 in 33 games at Auburn of the New York-Penn League in 2003.
 Moving the same year to Dunedin in the Florida State League, he hit .286 but without power.
-In 2004, he came up to AA ball in the Eastern League, hitting .279 and slugging .410.
-He started 2005 with Syracuse of the AAA International League, but showed that he was ready to move up to the big club by hitting .301 and slugging .468 in 38 games.
+In 2004, he came up to AA ball in the Eastern League with the New Hampshire Fisher Cats, hitting .279 and slugging .410.
+He started 2005 with the Syracuse SkyChiefs of the AAA International League, but showed that he was ready to move up to the big club by hitting .301 and slugging .468 in 38 games.

 - AL All-Star (2009)